ncfavier/jq-optics/README.md

 A toy implementation of the [jq](https://jqlang.github.io/jq/) language using optics.

-> [!WARNING]
-> This is a work in progress.
-There is no parser yet, let alone a CLI.
-The source code might be hard to understand if you're not already familiar with [lens](https://github.com/ekmett/lens/).

 ```haskell
 jq :: Env -> Filter -> IndexedJourney' Path Value Value
 ```